SommerAntje/sommerantje.github.io/contents/en/blog/deploy-nuxt-app-to-github-pages.md

 **_What is an apex domain?_**

-An Apex domain, is a root domain that does not contain a subdomain, for example <inline-code>antje-sommer.de</inline-code> is an apex domain because it doesn't have a subdomain.
+An Apex domain, is a root domain that does not contain a subdomain, for example `antje-sommer.de ` is an apex domain because it doesn't have a subdomain.

-<inline-code>www.antje-sommer.de</inline-code> is not an apex domain because it contains the subdomain part www.
+ `www.antje-sommer.de ` is not an apex domain because it contains the subdomain part www.

 To point to an apex domain I use an A record pointing to the server's IP.

 **Note:**
 _This solution doesn't scale and isn't viable for cloud platforms, where multiple and frequently changing backends are responsible for responding to requests._

 **_What is a CNAME record?_**